The Simplest Atomic Structure Is

 The Bohr Model: A Simplified Representation

 The Bohr model, while simple, successfully predicted the spectral lines of hydrogen – the specific wavelengths of light emitted when an electron transitions between energy levels.
 These spectral lines were a crucial piece of evidence supporting the quantization of energy in atoms.
-However, the Bohr model has limitations; it fails to accurately predict the spectra of more complex atoms and doesn't account for the wave-particle duality of electrons.
+Still, the Bohr model has limitations; it fails to accurately predict the spectra of more complex atoms and doesn't account for the wave-particle duality of electrons.

 The Quantum Mechanical Model: A More Accurate Description